RizviRaza/gps_waypoint_nav/README.md

 This is a ROS2 package for GPS Waypoint navigation with velocity commands.
 The package was initially developed for a DJI Mavic 3E drone, but it can be used with any drone as long as the ROS Topics are respected.

+# Build Environment
+- Ubuntu 20.04
-- Checked with ROS2 Humble
+- ROS2 Humble

 # Features
 - Receives the drone's current GPS location with heading.